Gabs0403/tic_tac_toeAI/src/ttt/AI_MOVE_FLOW_EASY.md

    - Read the board and build the list of empty `(row, col)` positions.

 2. **Choose uniformly at random**
-   - Pick exactly one move from that list with equal probability.
+   - Pick exactly one move from that list.

 3. **Apply the move via the `place_mark(board, row, col, current_type)`**
    - Feed `(row, col)` and the *current* `game_state` into `place_mark(board, row, col, current_type)` (the same logic used for human moves).